 In a more or less egalitarian society, where people are loath to give credit to others’ ideas without the guarantee of “expertise,” originary thinking is vulnerable to the accusation of being purely speculative.
 The originary hypothesis is in principle empirical, but it is not one that any conceivable factual discovery could falsify.
 “Falsifiability” is the primary criterion of science, following Karl Popper’s point that a scientific hypothesis can never be confirmed by data, only falsified.
 It is important to note, however, that this is the case only for universal hypotheses such as “all swans are white.”
 Just the opposite is true for the “existential” hypothesis “some swans are white,” which no data can disprove but which a single observation can confirm.
 Perhaps we should begin to think of anthropological hypotheses as being of this type.

 A pragmatic criterion of theoretical truth is the enhancement of the life-possibilities of its potential adherent.
 In the context of academic research, this would suggest that a theory is “true” to the extent that it facilitates further investigation by the reader.
 No doubt such a criterion makes little sense in the “hard” sciences or mathematics, where it is sufficient to rely on one’s intuition of “elegance” or “significance” to determine what problems need be solved while leaving the stricter notion of “truth” to more formally verifiable criteria.
 But in the anthropological domain, things are not so clear.
-The closer one gets to fundamental matters, the less it is possible to separate the process of modeling from the phenomena being modelled.
+The closer one gets to fundamental matters, the less it is possible to separate the process of modeling from the phenomena being modeled.
 Hence the empirical hypotheses of the social sciences are pragmatically useful precisely to the extent that they do not raise fundamental questions about the human.
 The science of economics, for example, is rigorous only to the extent that it can take the fundamental principles of the market for granted.
 Marx’s ingenious economic argument for the inevitability of socialism is a demonstration of the unsuitability of economic models for broad historical speculation.

 Specialists in the social sciences tend to question the usefulness of any non-specialized starting-point for anthropological reflection.
 Any idea of general validity, so the argument goes, will emerge in the natural course of already-established research programs.
 Thomas Kuhn’s metamodel of scientific research as the elaboration of a series of “paradigms” both reflects and consecrates this tendency.
 New paradigms emerge, but they are created by specialists in the field to solve the same kinds of problems as the old paradigms.
 One field may be transformed by the adaptation of a paradigm from another field, but there is no room in the picture for nonspecialized reflection.
 This attitude makes perfect sense in the natural sciences, where the only valid sources of knowledge are those developed within the fields themselves.
 An amateur physicist can do valid work only if he possesses essentially the same technical knowledge as a professional; any insights into the composition of matter that we obtain through everyday experience are best kept to ourselves.